briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 The directory structures for each repo are all similar with some minor differences.

-There are two types of environments: `ad-hoc` and `production`.
+There are two types of environments: `ad-hoc` and `prod`.
 Within ad-hoc and production, there are two directories `base` and `app`.

-Each repo has a directory called `internal` which contain building blocks used by the modules/components/constructs that are exposed.
+Each repo has a directory called `internal` which contain building blocks used by the `c/m/c`s that are exposed.
 The contents of the `internal` directories are not intended to be used by anyone who is using the libraries.

 **CDK construct library repo structure**